-The extension of the term was ratified by a Constitutional Court decision in May 2016, ruling that outgoing president should remain in power until the inauguration of the newly elected president on grounds for the of the continuity to avoid power vacuum.
+The term extension was ratified by a Constitutional Court decision in May 2016, ruling that the outgoing president should remain in power until the inauguration of the newly elected president on the grounds of continuity to avoid a power vacuum.
 In addition, the political impasse, which predated this decision, irreversibly hardened the process.
 It was only in late 2016 that the CENI calendar was eventually reset by the Saint Sylvester Agreement (Accord de la Saint-Sylvestre) in a compromise negotiated by the Catholic Church and signed by most of the political spectrum.
-Despite this agreement, the run-up to the 2018/2019 elections was characterized by violent repression of opposition demonstrations.
+Despite this agreement, the run-up to the 2018-19 elections was characterized by violent repression of opposition demonstrations.

-Both the government in place and the CENI instituted tardy legal, regulatory, and operational reforms shortly before the 2018/2019 elections.
-11 A new voter registration law and regulations thereunder were adopted in 2016, a seat threshold was introduced, candidate deposits were raised in 2017 (which ultimately disadvantaged small parties and independents)12, and EVMs were procured in 2018.
+Both the government in place and the CENI instituted tardy legal, regulatory and operational reforms shortly before the 2018-19 elections.
+A new voter registration law and regulations were adopted in 2016, a seat threshold was introduced, candidate deposits were raised in 2017 - which ultimately disadvantaged small parties and independents - and EVMs were procured in 2018.
 EVMs were introduced without adjusting the law to EVM use, which left in doubt what evidentiary value EVM printouts would carry in EDR.
-Moreover, despite the DRC's international, regional, and constitutional commitment to gender parity in political office, the electoral women's quota for party lists remained optional and was therefore largely ignored.
-13
+Moreover, despite the DRC's international, regional and constitutional commitment to gender parity in political office, the gender quota for party lists remained optional and was therefore largely ignored.
+And the sum of the procure of the procure of the party lists and procure of the pro

-Ahead of the 2018/2019 elections, the electoral law was modified three times overall, but the consolidated law was not disseminated on time for the elections, which meant that stakeholders did not have comprehensive access to the framework and created legal uncertainty.
+Ahead of the 2018-19 elections, the electoral law was modified three times overall, but the consolidated law was not disseminated on time for the elections, which meant that stakeholders did not have comprehensive access to the framework and created legal uncertainty.
 Belated timing of those electoral reforms, which concluded less than one year ahead of the December 2018 polls, was criticized by observers due to lack of consensus and consultations.
-14 The African Union's preliminary declaration also noted that consultation mechanisms, such as the consultation framework (cadre de concertation), were insufficiently provided by the CENI during the election period.
+14 The African Union's preliminary declaration also noted that the CENI did not provide sufficient consultation mechanisms, such as the consultation framework, during the election period.

-The opinion polls conducted by the Congo Research Group15 also showed that the CENI lacked trust amongst most Congolese citizens.
-Key actors questioned the CENI's impartiality
+The opinion polls conducted by the Congo Research Group15 also showed that the CENI lacked trust among most Congolese citizens.
+Key actors questioned the CENI's impartiality and characterized its actions around key matters such as EVM use as unilateral decision-making.